-This isn't necessarily a bad thing.
+This isn’t necessarily a bad thing.
 Every once in a while that company might be the best for your unique situation.
-But they can't shop the market for you.
-The underwriting guidelines of their company may not favor your occupation, hobbies or medical history.
+But they can’t shop the market for you.
+The underwriting guidelines of their company may not favor your occupation, or hobbies, or medical history.

 So regardless of what sort of agent you end up working with, having an independent agent shop the market for you can save you both time and money.

 Layer Smaller Policies Instead of Purchasing One Broad Policy

 Some folks need life insurance for more than one reason.
 A mother may need a policy that will pay off the mortgage on the house and cover her child’s college tuition if she isn’t there to take care of both.
 A husband looking forward to a pension may want life insurance to provide for his wife if he passes first as well as cover his burial expenses.